WasabiLib/wasabilib_zf2_skeleton_application/README.md

         ServerName yourproject.localhost
         DocumentRoot /path/to/your/project/public
         <Directory /path/to/your/project/public>
            DirectoryIndex index.php
            AllowOverride All
-            Order allow,deny
-            Allow from all
+           Require all granted
         </Directory>
     </VirtualHost>